 If you know better, you avoid London’s Victoria and Albert Museum like the plague when it rains, especially if that rain happens to be falling on a Sunday afternoon when most of the world finds itself at the start of Spring Break.
 You especially avoid the V&A if a new exhibit has just opened up, all the more so if it’s an exhibit that’s going to be popular with artist-types and design students who are going to take their time examining each and every artifact on display.

-That said, the posh west London neighborhood is a great place to spend an afternoon, whether you’re looking for history, culture, or shopping.
+That said, the posh West London neighborhood is a great place to spend an afternoon, whether looking for history, culture, or shopping.

 The palace fell into disrepair towards the end of the eighteenth century but was restored under Queen Victoria, who had been both born and baptized at Kensington.
-The palace opened to the public in 1911 and today, visitors can tour the interior daily from 10:00am to 4:00pm in the winter and until 6:00pm in the summer.
-Admission starts at £17.00 but beware: popular exhibits, such as “Diana: Her Fashion Story” can cause tickets to sell out well in advance.
+The palace opened to the public in 1911, and today, visitors can tour the interior daily from 10:00 am to 4:00 pm in the winter and until 6:00 pm in the summer.
+Admission starts at £25.40, but beware popular exhibits can cause tickets to sell out well in advance.
 Even if you can’t get in, a stroll through Kensington Palace’s gardens makes the detour well worth it.

-The best shopping can be found on Kensington High Street, where Prince Harry himself was once spotted coming out of the TK Maxx.
-Upmarket chains rub elbows with small boutiques and charity shops (which often end up with the best donated wares in all of London).
+The best shopping can be found on Kensington High Street, where Prince Harry was once spotted coming out of the TK Maxx.
+Upmarket chains rub elbows with small boutiques and charity shops (often ends up with the best-donated wares in all of London).

-Getting to Kensington is easy with the Piccadilly, District and Circle lines all stopping in South Kensington.
-Countless buses stop along Hyde Park and near the museums as well, and all of the sites mentioned in this piece are within easy walking distance of one another.
+Getting to Kensington is easy, with the Piccadilly, District, and Circle lines all stopping in South Kensington.
+Countless buses stop along Hyde Park and near the museums, and all of the sites mentioned in this piece are within easy walking distance of one another.